C-section is one of the most commonly performed major surgeries performed around the world.

 Why so many women have major abdominal surgery to give birth is now one of the most hotly debated topics in maternity care.

-New research from Australia has found there are two main reasons for first time c-sections.
-The study has made recommendations for this issues to be addressed, and for urgent changes to be made.
+New research from Australia has found there are two main reasons for first-time c-sections.
+The study has made recommendations for these issues to be addressed, and for urgent changes to be made.

 What did the research find?

-The research analysed data collected from public hospitals in Queensland.
+The researchers analyzed data collected from public hospitals in Queensland.
 The study included almost 100,000 women, who were either having their first baby or previously had a vaginal birth.